ONLINE SIDE EVENT ABOUT THE HEALTH SECTOR USING SCIENCE, TECHNOLOGY AND INNOVATION

 The Commission on Science and Technology for Development (CSTD) is a subsidiary body of the Economic and Social Council (ECOSOC) and the United Nations focal point for science, technology and innovation (STI) for development, in analyzing how STI, including information and communications technologies (ICTs), serve as enablers of the 2030 Agenda.

-This online side event on 18 May, in relation to the CSTD, is organised by Fiocruz and G-STIC.
+This online side event on 18 May, in relation to the CSTD, was organised by Fiocruz and G-STIC.

 The Secretary-General's report on "Using science, technology, and innovation to close the gap on Sustainable Development Goal 3, good health and well-being" focuses on three areas: primary health care, poverty-related diseases, and infectious disease outbreaks.